[Updated April 24, 2023]

 3. Downtown Blue Ridge Historic Walking Tour

-Founded in 1886 (with the arrival of the Marietta & North Georgia Railroad), Blue Ridge is one of the oldest towns in the mountains of Georgia.
+Founded in 1886 (with the arrival of the Marietta & North Georgia Railroad), Blue Ridge is one of the oldest towns in the Blue Ridge Mountains of Georgia.

 Originally an elite health resort due to its pure mineral waters, it gradually developed into a center of business for the southern Blue Ridge region.